Emir

 Qatar and Kuwait are the only independent countries which retain the title "emir" for their monarchs.
 In recent years, the title has been gradually replaced by "king" by contemporary hereditary rulers who wish to emphasize their secular authority under the rule of law.
 A notable example is Bahrain, whose monarch changed his title from emir to king in 2002.
+Whereas the titular United Arab Emirates use the title Sheikh instead of Emir for their subnational rulers.